-Overall, we find that the system's induced goals are highly relevant to user goals.
-By achieving accurate goals and rendering them as functional levers, \systemName{} supports more fruitful and cognitively aligned interactions with an LLM.
-Across both the Poppins-experts (P-E) and Poppins-tools (P-T) conditions, all participants rated the system's induced goals as at least ``somewhat relevant,'' with the vast majority rating the induced goals as at least``relevant'' (P-E: 94.1\%, P-T: 82.4\%) or ``very relevant'' (P-E: 64.7\%, P-T: 52.9\%) (\autoref{fig:survey_poppins}).
+Overall, we find that the system's induced objectives are highly relevant to user goals.
+By achieving accurate objectives and rendering them as functional levers, \systemName{} supports more fruitful and cognitively aligned interactions with an LLM.
+For both Poppins-experts (P-E) and Poppins-tools (P-T), all participants rated the system's induced objectives as at least ``somewhat relevant,'' with the vast majority rating the induced objectives as at least``relevant'' (P-E: 94.1\%, P-T: 82.4\%) or ``very relevant'' (P-E: 64.7\%, P-T: 52.9\%) (\autoref{fig:survey_poppins}).
 We observe similar trends for the proposed tool and expertise, with the vast majority of participants rating these as ``relevant'' or ``very relevant'' (P-E tools: 82.4\%, P-T tools: 88.2\%; P-E expertise: 76.5\%, P-T expertise: 82.4\%).

-\paragraph{Induced goals capture nascent user intentions} \systemName{} proved highly effective at surfacing objectives that align well with user goals.
-Most notably, participants reported that \systemName{} articulated important but subconscious objectives they would struggle to express explicitly: ``\textit{Initially, I didn't have any goals, but [Poppins] actually gave me goals where I felt like oh, some of it actually aligns with what I want [...]
+\paragraph{Induced objectives lower the barrier to specifying intents} \systemName{} proved highly effective at surfacing induced objectives that align well with user objectives.
+Most notably, participants reported that \systemName{} articulated important objectives they would struggle to express explicitly: ``\textit{Initially, I didn't have any goals, but [Poppins] actually gave me goals where I felt like oh, some of it actually aligns with what I want [...]
 It actually is something that I need, but I just didn't know until I saw it}'' (P18).
-This ability to express the inexpressible seems particularly promising for participants who felt this was a fundamental constraint on their usage of LLMs, such as P10 who shared, \textit{``I only use large language models for tasks where I can clearly explain what I want to do.''} In contrast to traditional text prompts that capture only a narrow slice of user intent, \systemName{} would sometimes ``read the user's mind'' to surface useful and surprisingly astute objectives.
+Lowering the effort barrier to intent specification seems particularly promising for participants who felt this was a fundamental constraint on their usage of LLMs, such as P10 who shared, \textit{``I only use large language models for tasks where I can clearly explain what I want to do.''} In contrast to traditional text prompts that capture a narrow slice of user intent with active user effort, \systemName{} automatically surfaced useful objectives rich in user-specific detail.
 Objectives provided a helpful launching-off point when users felt uncertain on where they ought to focus their attention or seek assistance: \textit{``Sometimes I feel like I don’t even know what kind of stuff I want to change or what kind of direction I am going, so if they do the first step for me (infer my goals for this writing), it’s definitely a good starting point''} (P5).